winbench/bench/docs/content/ref/config.md

   of the Bench environment.
 * Data Type: path
 * Default: `$HomeDir$\AppData\Local`
-* Type: Custom/Site
+* Type: User/Site

 ### OverrideHome {#OverrideHome}

 * Description: A switch to control if the environment variables `HOME`, `HOMEPATH`, `HOMEDRIVE`, `USERPROFILE`, `APPDATA`, and `LOCALAPPDATA` are overridden in the Bench environment.
-* Data Type: boolen
+* Data Type: boolean
 * Default: `true`
-* Type: Custom/Site
+* Type: User/Site

 ### OverrideTemp {#OverrideTemp}

 * Description: A switch to control if the environment variables `TEMP` and `TMP` are overridden in the Bench environment.
 * Data Type: boolean
 * Default: `true`
-* Type: Custom/Site
+* Type: User/Site

 ### IgnoreSystemPath {#IgnoreSystemPath}

 * Description: A switch to control if only Bench tools are on the `PATH` in the Bench environment or if the `PATH` of the current Windows user is preserved.
 * Data Type: boolean
 * Default: `true`
-* Type: Custom/Site
+* Type: User/Site

 ### RegisterInUserProfile {#RegisterInUserProfile}